kfjahnke/envutil/README.md

 the case, but processed or generated images often have high frequency content which will result in these artifacts, which become annoyingly visible at high magnifications.
-One way to deal with this problem is to accept a certain amount of smoothing by omitting the prefilter - so, passing --prefilter 0 and --degree greater than one.
-With a spline degree of two and no prefiltering, there is mild suppression of high frequencies, but there are no ringing artifacts, and this is often a good compromise.
+One way to deal with this problem is to accept a certain amount of smoothing by omitting the prefilter, e.g. passing --prefilter 0 and --degree greater than one.
+With a spline degree of two and no prefiltering, there is mild suppression of high frequencies, but there are no ringing artifacts, and this is often a good compromise. bilinear interpolation also does not suffer from ringing artifacts - there, the drawback is the 'star-shaped artifacts' in magnifying views.

 # Twining-specific options

-These options control the 'twining' filter.
-These options only have an effect if you activate twining with --itp -2. envutil will use b-spline interpolation on the source image for single-point lookups, and it will perform more lookups and then combine several neighbouring pixels from the oversampled result into each target pixel.
-See the documentation on 'itp' for more details about the parameterization of the b-spline - the default is to use a degree-1 b-spline (a.k.a bilinear interpolation).
+These options control the 'twining' filter, which is active by default (switch it off by passing --twine 1 explicitly ) envutil will use b-spline interpolation on the source image for single-point lookups, and it will perform more lookups and then combine several neighbouring pixels from the oversampled result into each target pixel.

 The operation of the twining filter differs conceptually from OIIO's pick-up with derivatives: OIIO's filter (as I understand it) looks at the difference